Hypothyroidism vs Hyperthyroidism: Differences & Treatments

 Outlook for Thyroid Disorder

-According to the American Thyroid Association, there is no cure for hypothyroidism and other thyroid function problems.
-However, our healthcare experts disagree, based on personal experience with endocrine issues.
+According to the American Thyroid Association, there is no cure for thyroid function problems.
+However, our healthcare experts have personal experience with endocrine issues and success in reversing symptoms.

 At PrimeHealth, we have worked with hundreds of patients dealing with thyroid disorders, especially hypothyroidism and Hashimoto’s thyroiditis.
 When conventional doctors say it’s incurable, we often find ways to treat and even reverse hypothyroidism permanently.